broxus/tycho/README.md

 ## About

 Tycho is a high-performance protocol designed for building L1/L2 TVM blockchain networks.
-By utilizing DAG (Directed Acyclic Graph) for consensus and TVM for parallel execution, Tycho works with high throughput and low latency.
+By utilizing DAG (Directed Acyclic Graph) for consensus and TVM (TON Virtual Machine) for parallel execution, Tycho works with high throughput and low latency.

 - **[Testnet Validators Guide](./docs/validator.md)**